Artikash/Textractor/README.md

 Releases of Textractor can be found [here](https://github.com/Artikash/Textractor/releases).<br>
 The last release of ITHVNR can be found [here](https://drive.google.com/open?id=13aHF4uIXWn-3YML_k2YCDWhtGgn5-tnO).<br>
-Try running vc_redist if you get an error when starting Textractor.
+Try running vcredist if you get an error when starting Textractor.

 ## Features